actiquest-dev/actiquest.github.io/membria/client.md

 ---

-# The Membria Local Client (Final, Unabridged Version)
+# The Membria Local Client
 ## 1. Executive Summary

 Membria's mission is to build a decentralized, self-sustaining, and permanent knowledge base—a 'Wikipedia for Small Language Models (SLMs)'.
 The goal of this tokenomic model is to construct a sustainable economy that incentivizes the creation of high-quality knowledge, rewards network participants, and ensures the long-term value growth of the ecosystem.